The saying, ‘prevention is better than cure’ is never truer when it comes to fleet maintenance

 1. Scheduling for success

 Never wait for a failure to bring vehicles into the shop.
-A PM programme should consist of scheduled items based on mileage or other measures such as engine hours or fuel use.
+A PM program should consist of scheduled items based on mileage or other measures such as engine hours or fuel use.

 2. Follow up on inspections